obma24/BurgerOrder/Reflektioner/EngineeringDiary/hahh24.md

-During the final week of our project, much of my time was dedicated to debugging and fine-tuning the kitchen view to ensure it displayed new orders in real-time.
-We noticed that the kitchen view wasn’t automatically updating after each new order; instead, we had to refresh the page manually to see the latest information.
-My colleague and I decided to investigate the cause, and we modified specific JavaScript variables to implement automatic updates.
+In the final week of the project, I conducted an in-depth debug session to ensure the kitchen view would update automatically whenever a new order was placed.
+Initially, we noticed that new orders weren’t displaying without manually refreshing the page.
+To solve this, I used the debugger in my development environment to identify and resolve the issue.

-The fetchOrders() function was central to the solution, as it periodically requests updated order data from the server.
-This function uses two key variables: orders and ordersContainer.
-These variables required close monitoring to ensure they received and displayed the new data correctly.
+I began by setting breakpoints in the kitchen.js file, where the fetchOrders() function is located.
+The first breakpoint was placed at the start of fetchOrders() to verify that it was being called correctly and successfully retrieving data from the server.
+Another key breakpoint was set where ordersContainer (the HTML element displaying current orders) was updated, so I could ensure that new order data was added without duplicating previous entries.

-The orders variable holds the list of current orders.
-Inside fetchOrders(), orders is assigned the server response via xhr.responseText, which is parsed into a JavaScript array.
-While observing orders, we noticed it sometimes returned as an empty array [], especially when no orders were available.
-This discrepancy suggested that the XMLHttpRequest wasn’t always returning data as expected.
-To address this, we added a conditional check to handle cases when orders is empty, displaying a “No orders yet” message in ordersContainer if no data is returned.
+With the breakpoints in place, I launched the debugger and stepped through the code to carefully track how it executed.
+I used “Step Into” to enter the fetchOrders() function and follow it line by line, verifying that the XMLHttpRequest was processed correctly.
+Then, I used “Step Over” to skip simpler lines that declared variables without significant logic, allowing me to focus on the data handling portions of the code.
+After checking each line’s output, I used “Continue” to jump quickly to the next breakpoint, which sped up the process of identifying issues.

-The ordersContainer variable, accessed using document.getElementById('ordersContainer'), represents the HTML element where orders are displayed.
-Initially, we observed that ordersContainer.innerHTML wasn’t updating dynamically, leading to a static view of the orders.
-To fix this, we cleared ordersContainer.innerHTML at the beginning of each fetchOrders() call to ensure that old data was removed before appending new entries.
-Observing this variable in the console confirmed that each time fetchOrders() ran, ordersContainer.innerHTML was reset, preventing duplicate entries.
+To understand how data was handled and displayed, I monitored two primary variables.
+The first was orders, which stores the server response parsed as JSON.
+Initially, orders showed up as an empty array ([]) when there were no orders.
+Monitoring orders allowed me to see it populate with new order data, confirming that data was being received and updated as expected.
+This tracking helped verify that each time fetchOrders() was called, orders were properly updated.
+The second variable, ordersContainer, represents the HTML container where orders are displayed.
+I observed its innerHTML value to ensure old data was cleared before new data was added, preventing duplicates.
+Monitoring ordersContainer confirmed that each time fetchOrders() ran, ordersContainer.innerHTML reset before appending new order details, showing this part of the function was working as intended.

-Within the fetchOrders() function, we used forEach() loops to display each order’s details.
-The orderHTML variable within these loops builds the HTML structure, showing each burger’s name and its customizations.
-Initially, we noticed some data alignment issues, where customizations didn’t display correctly alongside their respective burgers.
-After monitoring orderHTML, we made adjustments to ensure each burger’s customizations appeared consistently, verifying that the details were formatted correctly.
+To thoroughly test fetchOrders(), I explored different scenarios.
+When a new order was added, I confirmed that fetchOrders() ran as expected, updating ordersContainer without duplicating previous orders.
+When there were no new orders, ordersContainer.innerHTML correctly remained empty, displaying a “No orders yet” message.
+Additionally, by cancelling and restarting an order, I confirmed that fetchOrders() didn’t attempt to update ordersContainer without valid data.

-Finally, we set the fetchOrders() function to run every five seconds using setInterval (fetchOrders, 5000);, ensuring the kitchen view updates in real-time.
-This adjustment confirmed that the ordersContainer now refreshes automatically, showing the latest order information without manual intervention.
-The debugging process allowed us to achieve a functional, real-time order display, improving the overall user experience.
+Using the debugger in my development environment provided valuable insights into how each part of the function executed and how variables changed in real-time.
+I identified specific points where data wasn’t updating correctly and made the necessary adjustments.
+Setting breakpoints at key points was essential, as it allowed me to track each variable’s status and verify data flow precisely.
+Tracking asynchronous functions like XMLHttpRequest turned out to be more complex than expected, requiring multiple attempts to ensure consistent data updates.
+Overall, debugging has proven to be an invaluable tool for understanding the flow of code and tracking variable changes in real-time, giving me a much deeper understanding of function execution and making it easier to resolve issues quickly.